Gygrfynhvfcddeft/EaglerXVelocity/README.md

 ```

 # Setting Up Server
- Paste this into the terminal
+ Paste this into the terminal then click enter:
 ```bash
 cd server
 chmod +x server.sh